infosec-ucalgary/magpieCTF-2021/challenges/README.md

 There should also be a folder called `solve/` which contains the solve script for the challenge.
 If your challenge is static and does not need a solve script then this folder may be omitted.

-If your challenge is static, then place the static challenge file in the challenge root directory alongside the `README.md` file.
+If your challenge is static, then place the static challenge file in the challenge's root directory alongside the `README.md` file.

 ***
 ### Example Folder Structure